aamining/Hakathon_project/README.md

 # PAYMENTS

-1- First for payment system need to follow this web site link
+1- First for payment system need to follow this web site link..
+It would be necessary to follow instruction and create

+"Cherges" controller and "Charges" view.

 ```
 https://stripe.com/docs/checkout/rails